 The first verse commands us to lay aside all malice, guile, hypocrisies, envies and evil speakings.
 That last I’ve always struggled with, it’s one thing to speak the truth in love, but all too often we are speaking unkind and evils thoughts towards our fellow man.

 Verse 9 declares us a chosen generation, called out of darkness into light that we may show forth his praises.
-If we are called out of the darkness, our deeds should no longer reflect the actions of the darkness and we must be willing allow our lives to reflect the one whose light we dwell in.If we are called out of the darkness into the light, our deeds should no longer reflect the… Click To Tweet
+If we are called out of the darkness, our deeds should no longer reflect the actions of the darkness and we must be willing allow our lives to reflect the one whose light we dwell in.If we are called out of the darkness into the light, our deeds should no longer reflect the actions of the darkness.
+Click To Tweet

 How do our actions line up with our beliefs?
 Are we kind?
 Are we true?
 Do we show honor and respect to all men?
 Jesus was not a respecter of persons, yet too many times we hold back and hesitate to reach out to others because they don’t quite hold up to our standards.